Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Project/Documentation/Project v1-1 doc.md

 Then going to the VPCStack within define you set the construct_id (parameter) and the string (module and class attached to the variable in the parameter).
 Connect that parameter to the correct resource/part of your stack through another variable: kms_key=admin_server_enc_key.

+### Getting the key from the Parameter store
+Go to systems manager -> parameter store -> find the correct key ID through EC2 and check in the instance which key ID it is.
+Then go to the key in parameter store and show the content put that in a text file and convert it to a .pem file.
+This can be used for the RDP and SSH connection.

 ## Sources
 Too many...